Dark Matter (2024 TV series): Season 2 (2026)

+Release

+The first season premiered on Apple TV+ with two episodes on May 8, 2024, followed by seven more episodes released weekly.
+The second season premiered on August 28, 2026.

 Reception

-The review aggregator website Rotten Tomatoes reported an 82% approval rating with an average rating of 6.9/10, based on 57 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported an 81% approval rating with an average rating of 6.9/10, based on 59 critic reviews.
 The website's critics consensus reads, "Dark Matters intriguing ideas are spread a tad thin over its season-long runtime, but fans of foreboding sci-fi will find its residue addictively sticky."
-Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 22 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, the first season was assigned a score of 64 out of 100 based on 22 critics, indicating "generally favorable reviews".

+For the second season, the review aggregator website Rotten Tomatoes reported an 92% approval rating with an average rating of 7.7/10, based on 26 critic reviews.
+The website's critics consensus reads, "Dark Matter expands its worlds through illuminating central performances, thought-provoking storytelling, and attentive care for the science fiction genre and all its creative possibilities."
+Metacritic, which uses a weighted average, the second season was assigned a score of 76 out of 100 based on 8 critics, indicating "generally favorable reviews".